zyddnys/manga-image-translator/README.md

 This project aims to translate images that are unlikely to be professionally translated, such as comics/images on various group chats and image boards, making it possible for Japanese novices like me to understand the content.
 It mainly supports Japanese, but also supports Simplified and Traditional Chinese, English and 20 other minor languages.
 Supports image repair (text removal) and typesetting.
-This project is v2 of [Qiū wén zhuǎn yì zhì](https://github.com/PatchyVideo/MMDOCR-HighPerformance).
+This project is v2 of [Qiú wén zhuǎn yì zhì](https://github.com/PatchyVideo/MMDOCR-HighPerformance).

 **Note: This project is still in the early stages of development and has many shortcomings.
 We need your help to improve it!**